run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 `schedulerName: runai-scheduler`

-There are however cases where you cannot change the YAML file and still want to use the Run:ai Scheduler to schedule those workloads.
+There may be cases where you cannot change the YAML file and still want to use the Run:ai Scheduler to schedule those workloads.
 For these cases, another option is to configure the Run:ai Scheduler as the default scheduler for a specific namespace (Project).
 This will now make any workload type that is submitted to that namespace (Project) use the Run:ai scheduler.
-To configure this, add the following annotation on the namesapce itself:
+To configure this, add the following annotation on the namespace itself:

 `runai/enforce-scheduler-name: true`